WKent01/OOP_Final_Project/README.md

        Created all of the pieces and the correct images for them attached to them, Implemented the turn system,

-I did majority of the external logic/ front-end of the project,
+Kent did majority of the external logic/ front-end of the project,

-//Put things that Gianni did here
+Gianni worked on the unique valid move squares (en passant/castling), testing for check/mate, as well as the support for writing moves to a replay file.

 Things we both worked on together: